chinmaymk/angular-charts/README.md

 License - MIT.

+###Collaborator instructions
+Please make sure all tests are passing.
+Thats about it.

+**Note**: Please don't send any PRs until you see this.
+I'm refactoring angular-charts.

 ###Got suggestions ?
 Feel free to submit a pull request, file an issue, or get in touch on twitter [@_chinmaymk](https://twitter.com/_chinmaymk)